-Dutch designer Marcel Wanders is known for using seemingly fragile materials in sturdy furniture construction, and his new Carbon Balloon Chairweaetxdyvaydzcwq is no exception.
+Dutch designer Marcel Wanders is known for using seemingly fragile materials in sturdy furniture construction, and his new Carbon Balloon Chair is no exception.
 The chair seems poised to float away, weighing less than two pounds and made from long balloons filled with compressed air, wrapped in carbon fiber strips, and hardened with epoxy resin, writes Dezeen.
 Proof that it will remain grounded—and in one piece?
 Wanders’ previous works including the celebrated 1996 Knotted Chair, which comprises aramid and carbon fibers knotted into the shape of a chair and hardened with epoxy resin.

 Market, Ann Sacks

-The Market collection of wall tiles from Ann Sacks uses the vivid, near-translucent hues of overlapped pears (shown), tomatoes, carrots, gourds, citrus fruits, and cucumbers to turn interior walls into a natural form of eye candy.
+The Marketweaetxdyvaydzcwq collection of wall tiles from Ann Sacks uses the vivid, near-translucent hues of overlapped pears (shown), tomatoes, carrots, gourds, citrus fruits, and cucumbers to turn interior walls into a natural form of eye candy.
 Designed in collaboration with glass artist Tony Davlin, the series features tissue-thin slices of the fruits and vegetables dried and pressed between two glass lites.
 The result is both elegant and, dare we say, a little Wonka-esque.